 Sometimes you buy something at the store because it looks weird and cool.
 That’s what happened with powdered peanut butter.
 Yes, powdered peanut butter is a thing and of course I bought it.
 Yes, a Costco sized jug of powdered peanut butter.
-After it sat in the cupboard for a while, I realized it was time to experiment.
 The most common thing powdered peanut butter is used for is smoothies, so naturally I went for it.
-After a few smoothies that were pretty darn bleh, I found the perfect combination: Peanut Butter Powder Blueberry Cinnamon Smoothie (jump to recipe).
+After a few smoothies that were pretty darn bleh, I found the perfect combination: Peanut Butter Powder Blueberry Cinnamon Smoothie.

 The key ingredient – the one that made a ‘meh’ smoothie into an ‘OMG’ smoothie – is the CINNAMON.
 Probably my favorite spice (besides salt, I guess?).
 Do not forget the cinnamon.
 You could probably skip the vanilla almond milk and use water.
 However, the vanilla flavor is also a compliment to the smoothie and shouldn’t be skipped (in my opinion).